daphnie-el/express-api/README.md

 # EXPRESS API README  #

-API to create, read, update and delete a user"s data'
+API to create, read, update and delete a user's data

 ## Requirements